NordicSemiconductor/asset-tracker-cloud-docs/docs/cloud-protocol/DeviceDataAndConfiguration.rst

 The messages published by the device are described in detail in the `messages JSON schema file <./messages.schema.json>`_.
 See the `messages JSON document <./message.json>`_ for an example message.

-The neighboring cell measurement report is another piece of data that is not stored in the digital twin of the device.
+The network survey is another piece of data that is not stored in the digital twin of the device.
 It is published through a separate topic, because depending on the cloud platform, its size can exceed the allowed size of the digital twin document.
-The neighboring cell measurement report published by the device is described in detail in the `ncellmeas JSON schema file <./ncellmeas.schema.json>`_.
+The network survey published by the device is described in detail in the `network survey JSON schema file <./network-survey.schema.json>`_.
-See the `ncellmeas JSON document <./ncellmeas.json>`_ for an example report.
+See the `network survey JSON document <./network-survey.json>`_ for an example report.

 A-GPS and P-GPS data
 ====================